code for this post

 Final Thoughts

-Hinton’s paper, while groundbreaking, can be challenging to follow due to its age and style.
-I hope this blog offers a clearer understanding.
-I encourage you to dive into the original work yourself—you might notice insights I missed.
+Hinton’s paper, while groundbreaking, can be difficult to parse due to its age and writing style.
+I hope this blog provides a more accessible entry point, though I encourage you to read the original—you may catch nuances I overlooked.

-Personally, I find great satisfaction in reproducing classic experiments.
-These small-scale, well-designed setups offer an ideal playground for experimenting with learning rates, optimizers, architectures, and more.
-They showcase how thoughtful experiment design can lead to deep insights into learning systems.
-My implementation is not intended to be fully polished.
-You’re more than welcome to build on top of it to try methods that can improve the testing accuracy.
+I find deep satisfaction in reproducing classic experiments.
+These small-scale, carefully designed setups provide ideal testbeds for experimenting with learning rates, optimizers, architectures, and training techniques.
+They demonstrate how thoughtful experimental design can yield profound insights into learning systems.
+My implementation prioritizes clarity over polish—feel free to build on it and explore methods that might improve test accuracy.

-Perhaps the most surprising insight from this reproduction was realizing how many standard training techniques—momentum, soft labels, learning rate warm-up, stochastic gradient descent—were already proposed and explored as early as the 1980s.
-We often take these tools for granted today, but Hinton’s focus on these training techniques paved the road for the wide adoption of artificial neural networks long before deep learning became mainstream.
+Perhaps the most striking discovery from this reproduction: many “standard” training techniques—momentum, label smoothing, learning rate warmup, stochastic gradient descent—were already proposed and explored in the 1980s.
+We take these tools for granted today, but Hinton’s early focus on training methodology laid the groundwork for neural networks’ eventual mainstream adoption, decades before the deep learning revolution.

-The family tree experiment was motivated by the idea of role-specific representations.
-Hinton argued that, to truly understand relationships, neural networks need to represent not just who an entity is, but also what role it plays in a given context.
-To achieve this, he introduced the notion of grouped neurons—separate subsets of neurons encoding identity and role independently.
+The family tree experiment was motivated by the concept of role-specific representations.
+Hinton argued that to truly understand relationships, networks must encode not just entity identity but also contextual role.
+He introduced grouped neurons—separate subsets independently encoding identity and role.

-This concept foreshadows ideas seen in his later work, such as capsule networks, which aim to disentangle object properties and their spatial relationships.
-In my opinion, modern large language models (LLMs) achieved a similar effect through the attention mechanism, which inherently associates entities with their contextual roles in a dynamic and flexible way.
+This concept presages his later work on capsule networks, which aim to disentangle object properties from spatial relationships.
+In my view, modern LLMs achieve a similar effect through attention mechanisms, which dynamically and flexibly associate entities with their contextual roles.

 Inductive Bias

-Different models are designed to implement different inductive bias and thus suit different tasks.
-Hinton in a later paper (Learning Distributed Representations of Concepts Using Linear Relational Embedding) admits that the MLP models struggle to find an optimal solution and instead turn to a method called Linear Relational Embedding.
-The key idea is to represent concepts as vectors,binary relations as matrices, and the operation of applying a relation to a concept as a matrix-vector multiplication that produces an approximation to the related concept.
-A representation for concepts and relations is learned by maximizing an appropriate discriminative goodness function using gradient ascent.
+Different architectures embody different inductive biases, making them suited to different tasks.
+In a later paper (Learning Distributed Representations of Concepts Using Linear Relational Embedding), Hinton acknowledges that MLPs struggle to find optimal solutions for this task and proposes Linear Relational Embedding instead.
+The core idea: represent concepts as vectors, binary relations as matrices, and relation application as matrix-vector multiplication that approximates the related concept.
+Representations are learned by maximizing a discriminative objective via gradient ascent.

-when young Leonardo was apprenticed to Andrea del Verrocchio, his master made him draw hundreds of eggs from different angles to teach him about form, light, and shadow.
+When young Leonardo apprenticed under Andrea del Verrocchio, his master made him draw hundreds of eggs from different angles to teach him about form, light, and shadow.
 Verrocchio told him that no two eggs are identical and each viewing angle reveals something new.